 The simplest explanation for this would be that government will seize the property.
-It happens when a property is in the way of any government project, or the property is not safe anymore for the residents.
+It happens when a property is in the way of any government project or is not safe anymore for the residents.
 Then there would be a need to condemn such property.

-A property that is on the verge to be condemned can be an eyesore or threat to the community.
+Property on the verge of being condemned can be an eyesore or threat to the community.

-If someone is living in a house that is condemned, your property will be seized by the government.
+If someone lives in a condemned house, your property will be seized by the government.
 People occupying the property should be asked to leave the property soon.

-The government will give warnings to the owner and in some cases may ask the owner to make repairs or required changes in the property.
-If the owner still doesn’t pay heed to the orders of the court, he/she would be asked to leave the house and get it demolished at their own expense.
+The government will give warnings to the owner and, in some cases, may ask the owner to make repairs or required changes in the property.
+If the owner still doesn’t heed the court’s orders, they would be asked to leave the house and demolished at their own expense.

 Selling Condemned property

-Selling a condemned property is a bit different task and this process differs from the regular selling process.
+Selling a condemned property is afferent which differs from the traditional selling process.
 It is usually sold at a low price than the actual price of the property.
-So, it is suggested that such property must be sold quickly before its structure weakens and it gets demolished thus lowering its price.
+So, it is suggested that such property mu sold quickly before its structure weakens and gets demolished, thus lowering its price.
 Probate makes it easy for you to sell such property without facing many hurdles during the selling process.

 Some tips for the Property Owners

-If you are a property owner who is facing condemnation of the property due to the above-mentioned reasons you can save yourself by adhering to these steps:
+If you are a property owner who is facing condemnation of the property due to the reasons mentioned above, you can save yourself by adhering to these steps:

-Get a good lawyer who knows about local code provisions, regulations, and ordinances that the government is relying on to show that your property is condemned.
+Get a good lawyer who knows about local code provisions, regulations, and ordinances that the government relies on upon to show that your property is condemned.
 Or the building structure needs to be demolished.